 Taking a risk on a renovation home was our right move

-Emily and Richard had been together just over six years when they made the call to move in and buy their first home together.
-The couple wanted to live together in a long-term home that they could really make their own.
-At the time Emily was renting in Battersea with her sister and Richard was living with his brother in Elephant and Castle.
+Emily and Richard had been together just over six years when they made the call to buy their first home together.

 During this stressful renovation, it was up to Richard and Emily to keep each other’s morale up and convince the other they had made the right choice.
-Happily, when they did finally move in, all that stress and frustration abated and they were finally able to enjoy their new home.
+Happily, when they were finally able to move in, after the renovation works had been completed, all the stress and frustration of the last 12 months vanished and they were finally able to enjoy their new home.

-For Emily it is the kitchen that has really made the place feel special – beautifully finished and with everything from the dishwasher to the washing machine cleverly hidden behind cupboards.
-In fact, throughout the house the couple have made smart use of every nook and cranny for storage.
+For Emily, it’s the kitchen that has really made the place feel special – beautifully finished and with everything from the dishwasher to the washing machine cleverly hidden behind cupboards.
+In fact, throughout the house, the couple have made smart use of every nook and cranny for storage.

-“I have got home from work at 18h00pm and only got to the front door of our home after 22h30pm because as you walk past all the homes in the square, everyone loves to chat and invite you in” says Richard.
+“There have been times when I’ve been going home and reached our street by 6pm, only to not make it to the front door until 10:30pm – because as you walk past all the homes in the square, everyone loves to chat and invite you in!” says Richard.

 Peckham also has great transport links; where you can get from the train station to London Bridge or Victoria in ten minutes, all while still getting to experience your own piece of England and a place you can call home.
 Richard adds: “You don’t really understand the depth of the community until you live in Chourmet Square”.